SEARCH

 On the other side of the shed (below) is the site of our former swimming pool.

-The year after posting this I turned this area into a yard waste area including my branch crib.
+The year after posting this I turned this area into a yard waste area including my an old branch privacy hedge.

 Empty back corner of garden.